Read all about Benjamin Moore Manchester Tan, plus see 20+ real homes that use it!

 The white ceiling paint and stained wood beams keep everything feeling airy and bright, while wall color keep the space from feeling too big.
 And Manchester Tan works so well to support, but not overshadow the beautiful stone fireplace.

-This light-filled space certainly makes the Manchester Tan walls look pale, but there’s enough creamy pigmentation there to keep it from getting washed out.
+This light-filled space from Caldwell Painting certainly makes the Manchester Tan walls look pale, but there’s enough creamy pigmentation there to keep it from getting washed out.

 13. Manchester Tan Wall Color